Blockchain in cross-border payments: 2025 guide

 Meeting customer demand

 By offering it as a payment method, businesses can reach new markets and demographics, especially where traditional banking is hard to access.
-Today, it is estimated that 420 million people around the world own cryptocurrency.
+Today, it is estimated that 650 million people around the world own cryptocurrency in 2025.
 And increasingly, they are seeing their crypto as more than just an investment to hold.
 Of those owners, 93% would consider making purchases with it.
-Iconic brands and retailers have added cryptocurrencies to their accepted payment methods over the decade – from Starbucks, Tesla, Nordstrom and Whole Foods to Gucci, Balenciaga and Tag Heuer.
+Iconic brands and retailers have added cryptocurrencies to their accepted payment methods over the decade – from Starbucks and Tesla to Whole Foods and Ferrari.
 They find that up to 40% of customers that pay with a cryptocurrency are new to them; and that their purchases are twice as valuable as credit card transactions.

 Fast, always-on settlement

 Settling money internationally using banking systems like Swift can take several days, particularly when moving funds in and out of emerging markets.
 Finance teams have to resort to pre-funding or suffer cash flow pressures.
-Settlement on blockchains can be near instantaneous and carried out 24/7 (though you’ll need to add time if you want to convert the cryptocurrency for fiat) eradicating the cash flow gap between the costs of selling and revenues from sales.
+Settlement on blockchains can be near instantaneous and carried out 24/7, eradicating the cash flow gap between the costs of selling and revenues from sales.

 Predictable